EHR and Patient Portal Toolkit

 These functions should be considered to give health systems and clinicians the flexibility they need to successfully implement OpenNotes and optimize patient engagement.

-Building in the capacity to opt-in or opt-out individual providers, departments, clinic locations, provider-types, and encounter types, gives health systems the ability to accommodate various approaches and circumstances.
+The ability to configure the software to opt-in or opt-out individual providers, departments, clinic locations, provider-types, and encounter types, gives health systems the ability to accommodate pilot testing and various approaches to implementation.

 - Sensitive Information

-Providing the option to hide a note by clicking a check-box (“do not share”) and/or have a designated encounter type that is “not shared” allows clinicians to document patient-sensitive information that is not shared with the patient.
+Providing the option to hide a note by clicking a “do note share” check-box or having a designated encounter type that is not sent to the portal, allows clinicians to document patient-sensitive information that is not shared with the patient.

 - Discharge Summaries

-Providing functionality to release discharge summary at the time of signing facilitates continuity of care at an important transition time.
-Even if the physical paper is misplaced, clinicians, patients, and caregivers will be able to rely on online access to the care plan and instructions immediately and whenever they are needed.
+Providing functionality to release the entire patient discharge summary improves continuity of care at an important transition time.
+Even if the physical paper is misplaced, clinicians, patients, and caregivers will be able to rely on online access to understand the patient’s recent medical course, post-discharge instructions, and plan of care.

 - Patient Reminders

-Incorporating the ability for health systems to send automatic reminders to patients when notes are available significantly increases the likelihood that the notes will be used by patients.
-An additional feature is the option to show patients what they have reviewed and what they have not reviewed and allow a one-click access to new information.
+Incorporating the ability for health systems to send automatic email reminders to patients significantly increases the likelihood that the notes will be read and used by patients.
+It may also be helpful to highlight unread items to remind patients about notes they have not yet reviewed.

 - Proxy Access